TriangleBear/Ev_Ap/README.md

-Here's a draft for the `README.md` file for the "Event Attendance" project.
-Feel free to modify any details or let me know if you want me to add more sections!

----

 # Event Attendance

 **Event Attendance** is an application designed for managing event attendance using RFID technology.
 It allows users to register members, track attendance at events, and manage event-related data efficiently.